roynozoa/Data-Analysis-with-Python/README.md

 # Data-Science-with-Python
 This Repository is created for my practical learning in data science

+All the data and contents in this repository from : [Santiago Basulto in youtube](https://www.youtube.com/watch?v=r-uOLxNrNk8) and [RMOTR](https://rmotr.com)

-Muhammad Adisatriyo Pratama - 2020
+Muhammad Adisatriyo Pratama - October 2020